 Requirements

-The architecture definition phase of the PDS 2010 project resulted in the decomposition of the system into several elements [3].
+The architecture definition phase of the PDS4 project resulted in the decomposition of the system into several elements [3].
 The Harvest tool derives from the Catalog/Data Management element, which was derived from requirements 2.6 and 2.2.2 of the PDS Level 1, 2, and 3 Requirements document [1].
 The following level 3 requirements are relevant to this tool:

 2.2.2 PDS will track the status of data deliveries from data providers through the PDS to the deep archive